Type your search below

 The winning entries will be premiered at the cathedral later this year during services for Advent and Christmas.

-Entries will be judged by a panel of industry experts including New York based American composer Nico Muhly, composer and former York Minster Organist and Master of Music Philip Moore, British composer Roxanna Panufnik, Canadian-born organist, conductor and composer Sarah MacDonald and York Minster’s Assistant Director of Music Ben Morris.
+Entries will be judged by members of a panel of industry experts, which includes New York based American composer Nico Muhly, composer and former York Minster Organist and Master of Music Philip Moore, British composer Roxanna Panufnik, Canadian-born organist, conductor and composer Sarah MacDonald and York Minster’s Assistant Director of Music Ben Morris.

 As well as hearing their piece performed as part of the cathedral’s carol services later this year, winners and runners-up will receive financial prizes ranging from £250 to £1,500, with the winner in each category also having their score published by choral and organ specialists Banks Music Publications.

 For full details of how to apply download the brief and form below.
-The deadline for submissions is 5pm on Monday 13 September.
+The deadline for submissions in the aged 18 and under category is 5pm on Tuesday 9 November 2021.

 Stay up to date with York Minster